Umbrella antenna: Design

+Operation

 The vertical mast, isolated from the ground, or the vertical radiator wires, functions as a resonant monopole antenna.
 At the low frequencies used, the height of the mast is much less than its resonant length, one quarter wavelength ($\ \tfrac{1}{4}\lambda$), so it makes a very electrically short antenna; it has very low radiation resistance and without the topload wires would be a very inefficient radiator.
 The oscillating current from the transmitter travels up the mast and divides approximately equally among the topload wires.
 It is reflected from the ends of the wires and travels back down the mast.
-The outgoing and reflected current superpose, forming a standing wave consisting of the tail part of a sine wave, where the current (and hence radiation) is low.
+The outgoing and reflected current superpose, forming a standing wave consisting of the tail part of a sine wave.

 Due to ground reflections and the symmetrical placement of the topload wires, measured far from the antenna the radio waves radiated from the umbrella-like spoke wires largely cancel each other out, so the spoke wires themselves radiate almost no radio power.
 Instead the umbrella-wires function as a capacitive top load replacing some or all of the capacitance that would be provided by the top of a full-length quarter-wave mast.
 The ground wires buried or laid on the earth under the antenna function as the corresponding bottom plate of the giant 'capacitor'.
-The added capacitance increases the current in the portion of the vertical mast which is present due to the extra charge required to fill and discharge the top loading each half of the RF cycle.
-In the best case, this can double the total current, and quadruple the radiated power, raising the signal up to 6 dB from the level it would be with a short mast and no top loading.
+The added capacitance increases the current in the vertical mast due to the extra charge required to charge and discharge the top load each half of the RF cycle.
+In the best case, this can double the total current, and quadruple the radiated power, increasing the signal up to 6 dB from the level it would be with no top loading.

 To tune out the large capacitive reactance of the antenna and make it resonant at the operating frequency so it can be fed power efficiently, a large inductor (loading coil) is placed in the feedline in series with the antenna, at its base.
 The other side of the feedline from the transmitter is connected to the ground system.
 The antenna and coil form a tuned circuit.
 Their large reactance and low resistance usually give the antenna a high Q factor, so it has a narrow bandwidth over which it can work.
-In large umbrella antennas used in the very low frequency band, the bandwidth of the antenna can be less than 100 Hertz.
+In large umbrella antennas used in the very low frequency band, the bandwidth of the antenna can be less than 100 hertz.

 Below are several grounded mast umbrella antenna variations developed by the US military in the 1970s for use on the low frequency band.